Areas of Expertise

 I am fascinated by morphological systems and investigate them from synchronic, diachronic, and typological perspective.

 I have worked on inflection class structure (e.g. using information theory and graph theory); inflectional defectiveness (paradigmatic gaps), syncretism, and other form-meaning mismatches; the morphological structure of the lexicon; derivational affix combinability restrictions; and cross-linguistic differences in morphological organization.
-I work mostly on Croatian (Serbian, Bosnian, Montenegrin) and Russian, and sometimes other languages.
+I work mostly on South Slavic/Balkan languages -- especially Croatian (Serbian, Bosnian, Montenegrin) -- Russian, and Greek, and sometimes other languages.